carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 our job's status is with `squeue`.
 Of course, running `squeue` repeatedly to check on things can be a little tiresome.
 To see a real-time view of our jobs, we can use the `watch` command. `watch` reruns a given command at 2-second intervals.
 This is too frequent, and will likely upset your system administrator.
-You can change the interval to a more resonable value, for example 60 seconds, with the `-n 60` parameter.
+You can change the interval to a more reasonable value, for example 60 seconds, with the `-n 60` parameter.
 Let's try using it to monitor another job.

 ```